HuasoFoundries/google-maps-documentation/docs/MapOptions.md

 <tr id="MapOptions.draggableCursor">
 <td itemprop="property"><code><a class="secret-link" href="#MapOptions.draggableCursor"><span>draggableCursor</span></a></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>string</code></div>
 <div class="desc">The name or url of the cursor to display when mousing over a draggable map.
 This property uses the css <code>cursor</code> attribute to change the icon.
 As with the css property, you must specify at least one fallback cursor that is not a URL.
-For example: <code>draggableCursor: 'url(http://www.example.com/icon.png), auto;'</code>.</div></td>
+For example: <code>draggableCursor: 'url(<a href="http://www.example.com/icon.png">http://www.example.com/icon.png</a>), auto;'</code>.</div></td>
 </tr>
 <tr id="MapOptions.draggingCursor">
 <td itemprop="property"><code><a class="secret-link" href="#MapOptions.draggingCursor"><span>draggingCursor</span></a></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>string</code></div>
 <div class="desc">The name or url of the cursor to display when the map is being dragged.
 This property uses the css <code>cursor</code> attribute to change the icon.
 As with the css property, you must specify at least one fallback cursor that is not a URL.
-For example: <code>draggingCursor: 'url(http://www.example.com/icon.png), auto;'</code>.</div></td>
+For example: <code>draggingCursor: 'url(<a href="http://www.example.com/icon.png">http://www.example.com/icon.png</a>), auto;'</code>.</div></td>
 </tr>
 <tr id="MapOptions.fullscreenControl">
 <td itemprop="property"><code><a class="secret-link" href="#MapOptions.fullscreenControl"><span>fullscreenControl</span></a></code></td>